ats-mods/Stormwalker/README.md

 ## Disclaimer

 Not associated with Eremite games.
-Eremit Games can't offer assistance with modded games and newer game versions may or may not break your mods.
+Eremite Games can't offer assistance with modded games and newer game versions may or may not break your mods.
 You install mods at your own risk.
 You may want to backup your save files from `%userprofile%\appdata\locallow\Eremite Games` prior to installing this mod.